ZeusCoderBE/Recommender-System/README.md

    - I implemented a KNN model by selecting K similar users/items to predict rating scores.

-## Environment Setup
-1. Install Python libraries: `numpy`, `scikit-learn`,`pandas`.
-2. Use data from the training and test sets to train the model.

-## Libraries and Technologies
+### Libraries and Technologies
 - **Programming Language:** Python
 - **Main Libraries:** NumPy, scikit-learn,pandas
-- **Technology:** Ridge Regression, TF-IDF Transformer
+- **Model:** Ridge Regression, TF-IDF Transformer,KNN User-User,KNN Item-Item

-## Usage
-1. Create a Content-Based object with training data and necessary parameters.
-2. Call the `fit()` method to train the model.
-3. Use the `RMSE()` method to evaluate performance on the test set.
-4. Use the `recommend(user_id, top)` method to provide recommendations for a specific user.

-## Performance Evaluation
+### Performance Evaluation
 - Utilize Root Mean Squared Error (RMSE) to assess the accuracy of the model on the test set.
-- Evaluate performance by calculating Precision and Recall for recommendation tasks.

-## Data
-The data used includes user information (age, gender, occupation) and their ratings for items.
-This data is split into training and test sets.
+### Development Orientation
+- I will use a hybrid method of collaborative filtering.
+The idea is that after building two algorithms, collaborative filtering and content filtering, using these two models to predict ratings for the test set, I will add up the scores.
+Average rating and then suggest to users

-## Conclusion
+### Conclusion
-This project provides a foundation for building a recommendation system using the Content-Based approach.
+- This project provides a foundation for building a recommendation system using the Content-Based and Collaborative Filtering approach .
 The model has been trained and evaluated on real-world data to ensure good performance on recommendation tasks.